DevaduttM/Aqua_AI/README.md

 - **GET /**: Render the home page.
 - **POST /predict**: Predict the water quality based on user input.
-- **GET /chatbot**: Interact with the chatbot for predictions and information.

 ## Chatbot Integration